ECronin1973/Applied_Statistics_MyWork/README.md

         # Append overlap to no_overlaps
         no_overlaps.append(len(overlap))

-        # Write the combination, overlap, and length of overlap to the CSV file.
+        # Write the combination, overlap, and overlap length to the CSV file.
 View results in this file.
         writer.writerow([comb, list(overlap), len(overlap)])

  # Show the overlaps from the extracted file